181. Introduction to Computer Systems. No credit granted to those who have completed CS 280 or 283 or Engr. 103. (4). (NS).

 381(271).
 Assembly Language Programming.
 CS 280 or CS 283.
 (3).
 (NS).

-Machine structure and organization, data representation, memory addressing methods, use of registers, bit manipulation, integer and floating point arithmetic, program linking and subroutines, micro-instructions, program debugging, assemblers and loaders.
+Machine structure and organization, data representation, memory addressing methods, use of registers, bit manipulation, integer and floating point arithmetic, program linking and subroutines, macro-instructions, program debugging, assemblers and loaders.
 Students write several programs in IBM 370 Assembler language.
-Three one-hour lectures and a one-hour discussion per week.
-It is best to take CS 380 or 383 before taking CS 381.
-(Hummel)
+Three one-hour discussions per week.

 383(374).
 Programming and Computer Systems.
 CS 283 or the equivalent.
 (4).
 (NS).